Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `set_v voltage_in_mV`

 Sets the voltage of the configuration buffer, in millivolts.
+Prints no output on success, an error message on failure.

 Note: values are rounded down to the nearest Power Delivery voltage unit (50 mV).